adaviding/morpe/README.md

 Ing, AD (2014) MoRPE:  A Probabilistic Classifier.  *GitHub*.  doi:10.5281/zenodo.13235.
 Retrieved from https://github.com/adaviding/Morpe/releases/tag/0.1.

 #Software Releases
-This software is implemented in multiple programming languages.
+I am planning to provide this software in multiple programming languages.
+Keep in mind...
+I can only work on this project in my spare time, and I don't have much spare time.

 ##C++
 Not ready.